 In GURPSTravellerInterstellar Wars we are told that the Vilani Imperium was deliberately organized to make the Emperor this.
 The idea was that there would be less volatility if everything was slowed down.

 Paranoia more typically features the Obstructive version, but these can appear as well.

-In the Broken Steel DLC for Fallout 3, the guy that the Brotherhood of Steel puts in charge of administrating Project Purity and the water distribution campaign can be accurately described as this.
+In the Broken Steel DLC for Fallout 3, Bigsley, the Brotherhood scribe in charge of administrating Project Purity and the water distribution campaign can be accurately described as this.
 He's got reports coming in at all hours, and his office is pretty much stacked with files and forms from wall to wall.
 If you talk to him, he's kinda snippy towards you and blames you for his current workload; you know, cause you're responsible for the damn purifier being completed and turned on in the first place.